Setting up strong passwords is key to protecting your information both online and offline.

 With most people getting more and more accounts on different sites and services, it's hard to create strong passwords without running the risk of forgetting the password altogether.

-Here are a couple of ways to help you stay secure:
+Here are three ways to help you stay secure:

 Tip #1: Use Passphrases